Upward view of buildings with intricate mashrabiya designs against a clear blue sky.

 Functionally, it allows women to observe life outside without being seen — a practical application of privacy in public-facing homes.
 But socially, it served as a symbol of prestige: the larger and more detailed the Roshan, the higher the family’s perceived standing.

-A picturesque view of historic architecture and a palm tree in Jeddah, Saudi Arabia.
+Mashrabiya carved wooden screen on a historic building beside a palm tree in Jeddah, Saudi Arabia.

 Unlike the showy Roshan, the Mashrabiya speaks in restraint and internal focus, often associated with urban modesty and spiritual architecture.